iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Haven't a clue what is it<br> :date: __2020-12-07 18:42:59__

 > I'm sorry.
 I wanted to help.
 But my phone won't charge.
 It drains faster than it charging.
 After 1 hour it got from 86% to 80% while plugged in.
 It's a Samsung S7 with a fast charger.
 You might want to look into this.<br> :date: __2020-12-05 14:13:42__

-> This app used to work perfectly but now refuses to work at all.
-It just claims that I've reached my data limit for the month despite the fact that I'm using WiFi.
-I have tried deleting it and reinstalling it several times but it still doesn't work.<br> :date: __2020-12-04 20:21:34__